WICG/indexed-db-observers/EXPLAINER.md

 # IDBDatabase.observe(...)
 The function `IDBDatabase.observe(objectStores, function(changes){...}, options)` will be added.

+This function acts similar to creating a transaction with the 'readonly' mode of the given object stores.
+For initialization, a readonly transaction is created (over the given object stores) and given to the callback so it can read any initial state that it wants.
+See below for more info.

 #### `objectStores` Argument
 ```js
 // Each store can be the string name or an object with the name and a range.